The New English: Reunion and later projects

 Between 1991 and 1993, Johnny Rasheed also played bass in a band called Those Meddling Kids, alongside Andy Brown (vocals, guitar) and Andy Green (drums).
 The group performed throughout southeast England but disbanded without a record deal.

 In April 1993, Rasheed recorded a solo album titled Inspiration for Jackfruit Music (catalogue number JRJF001) at Blockhouse Studios in Stratford, London.
 The album featured contributions from various Berkshire musicians, including Robb Johnson, Aubrey Braithwaite, Simon Tarry (from The Rileys), George Whitfield (from Press Gang), and Gemma Townley (from Blueboy).
 These songs were released in May 1993 as an album entitled "Inspiration".
 The CD was deleted many years ago and is very rare.
-One track from the album, entitled "George Harrison", can be found here: